The Universe and Nature

 The Cosmos and our world

-Until a few centuries ago our knowledge of the Cosmos was limited to the perception of the starry sky by our eyes.
+Until a few centuries ago our knowledge of the Cosmos was limited to the perception of the starry sky through our eyes.
 Then, with the invention and construction of the first telescopes, human perceptual faculties expanded and scientific astronomy began to take its first steps.
 But only since a few decades the technological advances of observation instruments have allowed astronomy and astrophysics to have a sufficiently adequate knowledge of the complexity of the Cosmos and its enormous dimensions: a knowledge that, in different aspects, challenges our own mental resources.
-One of the aspects that most strike our imagination is that in the Universe there are billions of billions of stars (many of which can be observed with the instruments available to humanity), and certainly as many planets, that is, worlds that are not directly observable, but whose existence is confirmed by the interpretation of data obtained from other observations.
+One of the aspects that most strike our imagination is that in the Universe there are billions of billions of stars (many of which can be observed with the instruments available to humans), and certainly as many planets, that is, worlds that are not directly observable, but whose existence is confirmed by the interpretation of data obtained from other observations.
 The existence of other worlds was already known to humanity, based on direct observations of the other planets in the solar system and their satellites, including our Moon.
-For a long time the human psyche has also been able to produce all sorts of fantasies about the hypothetical inhabitants of these other worlds, whose number was however very limited.
+For a long time the human psyche has also been able to produce all sorts of fantasies about the hypothetical inhabitants of these other worlds, usually limited to the planets of our solar system.

 The only reason why we think we can continue to function as we function, basing on mental patterns and psychic programs inherited from the past, is given by the isolation of the worlds, or at least by the inaccessibility of other worlds – where other forms of life may have developed – to the inhabitants of planet Earth.
-In fact, while we can be sure that no human – directly or through instruments produced by humanity – has ever gone to visit worlds outside the solar system, we cannot rule out that some alien life form has not been able to observe the development of humanity, and possibly also to influence us.
+In fact, while we can be sure that no human – directly or through instruments produced by humans – has ever gone to visit worlds outside the solar system, we cannot rule out that some alien life form has not been able to observe the development of humankind, and possibly also to influence us, without us noticing it.
 The fact of not having clear evidence and unequivocal documentation on the presence of alien observers is not enough to make us rule out this possibility beyond any doubt: they could, in fact, have a technology that can make them invisible to our instruments.
-We should also not forget the many well-documented cases – even at the level of military and governmental organizations – of sightings of unidentified aerial objects (UFOs), on which many enigmas have not yet been solved.
+We should also not forget the many well-documented cases – even at the level of military and government organizations – of sightings of unidentified aerial objects (UFOs), about which many enigmas have not yet been solved.
 Even cases of unexplained healings, or mediumistic and paranormal phenomena, could be attributed to alien interventions capable of exerting an influence on the normal natural dynamics of our world, and even on the human psyche.

-Until recently, the confrontation between different cultures – each of which could present its own original vision regarding the meaning of human life – occurred in the context of humanity, as travel and explorations brought cultures even very different from each other into contact.
-In our day, the western cultural model, based on scientific and technological progress and – from an economic and production point of view – on work and consumerism, has prevailed practically all over the world, and the vestiges of pre-existing alternative cultures – where they still resist – manifest themselves more than anything else as residues of psychic tunings more or less emptied of meaning and destined, over time, to fade.
-Those small human groups that still survive, scattered here and there in some forest, adopting ancestral cultural programs very different from ours, are considered by the dominant culture almost as an ethnological resources, possibly to be protected – in the same way we protect a museum exhibit – in order for us to be able to better study them.
-Thus, for the future, a real new confrontation with alternative cultures can only take place either through the decline and disintegration of our current culture – with the consequent separation of more or less isolated human groups, each of which destined to experiment with new cultural programs born from the psyche – or through a contact with an alien culture, coming from another world.
+Until recently, the confrontation between different cultures – each of which could present its own original vision regarding the meaning of human life – occurred in the context of humankind, as travels and explorations brought cultures even very different from each other into contact.
+In our day, the western cultural model, based on scientific and technological progress and – from an economic and production point of view – on work and consumerism, has prevailed practically all over the world, and the vestiges of pre-existing alternative cultures – where they still resist – often manifest themselves as residues of psychic attunements more or less emptied of meaning and destined, over time, to fade.
+Those small human groups that still survive, scattered here and there in some forests, adopting ancestral cultural programs very different from ours, are considered by the dominant culture almost as ethnological resources, possibly to be protected – in the same way we protect a museum relic – in order for us to be able to better study them.
+Thus, for the future, a real new confrontation with alternative cultures can only take place either through the decline and disintegration of our current culture – with the consequent separation of more or less isolated human groups, each of which destined to experiment new cultural programs originating from the psyche – or through a contact with an alien culture, coming from another world.

 Nature in our world